pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 SCST - App Scanning requires the following prerequisites:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.hbs.md).
 - Install the [Tekton component](../tekton/install-tekton.hbs.md).
-Tekton is included in the Full and Build profiles of Tanzu Application Platform.
+Tekton is in the Full and Build profiles of Tanzu Application Platform.

 ### <a id='configure-app-scanning'></a> Configure properties